chjdev/chjdev.github.io/_posts/2015-02-08-read-scientific-papers-kindle.md

 -->

 Reading scientific on your Kindle (or other eBook reader) usually sucks.
-The text is normally only available as PDF or PS files and formatted in a way that is meant for printing in A4, or US Letter.
+The text is usually only available as PDF or PS files and formatted in a way that is meant for printing in A4, or US Letter.
 A two-column layout is also very common, which further complicates things.
 In this post I show you a simple way to get these papers on your eBook reader for